The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Acknowledgements

 \section{Acknowledgements}

 I am very grateful to Valentin Blomer for suggesting the problem and for his generous and valuable support.
-I also thank Edgar Assing, Gergely Harcos, and Aurel Page for useful discussions on topics related to this paper.
+Part of this paper was worked out while I was a visiting student at EPFL, and I am grateful to Philippe Michel and his group for great working conditions.
+I also thank Edgar Assing, Farrell Brumley, Gergely Harcos, and Aurel Page for useful discussions on topics related to this paper, and the referee for improving readability and correctness.